 False allegations are rare and may be a strong indicator of abuse elsewhere, which requires further exploration.
-If an allegation is demonstrably false, the employer, in consultation with the LADO, should refer the matter to Children's social care to determine whether the child is in need of services, or might have been abused by someone else.
+If an allegation is demonstrably false, the employer, in consultation with the LADO, should refer the matter to Children's Social Care to determine whether the child is in need of services, or might have been abused by someone else.

 If it is established that an allegation has been deliberately invented, the police should be asked to consider what action might be appropriate.
+The offence of making a false report, wasting police time and/or perverting the course of justice would be a police decision based on evidential and public interest considerations.